christianalfoni/reactx/docs/03_how_to.md

 });
 ```

-Any time you define state with a reference, a variable, you should use `reactive`.
+Any time you define state with a reference (a variable), you should use `reactive`.
 This ensures that regardless of using `this` or the reference, you will be accessing the reactive reference.

 ## Deriving state